-We favour fibres that are eco-friendly in their composition and construction.
-We actively source textiles that have the following criteria;
+We create with fibres that are eco-friendly in their composition and construction.

-Silk is hypoallergenic, biodegradable and compostable, requiring less land, fertilizers and pesticides to grow.
+Hypoallergenic, biodegradable, and compostable, requiring less land, fertilizers, and pesticides to grow.
 Silk is a circular and zero-waste fabric.

 Digital textile printing eliminates a substantial amount of water and electrical energy required for rotary screen preparation, printing and clean up.
 Digital textile printing efficiently produces designs at run lengths as low as one yard of fabric without the need for screen changes and results in significantly less ink usage and waste relative to screen-printing.
 Taking into account the additional chemistry and chemical waste from screen production, printing digitally offers a greener advantage for printing.

 A gentle and ecologically sustainable alternative to synthetic dyes, botanical dying uses the natural colour in plants such as roses, blueberries and sunflowers.
 Alternatively, the synthetic dying procedure can produce pollutants and certain diazo dyes are carcinogenic.

 For all our demi-couture pieces we subscribe to a slow fashion ethos that

 Our garments are designed in high quality fabrications with quality

 make and finishes, and designs are flattering and long lasting.